11 Dairy Tomorrow Measures

 The Dairy Tomorrow Strategy outlines the aspirations that the New Zealand dairy sector wants to achieve to be competitive, productive, trusted, and valued.
 A core part of the Strategy is the development of an integrated set of measures for dairy farms.
 This report focuses on the four measures that together have been selected to help capture the international competitiveness and resilience of the New Zealand dairy sector from an economic perspective.
 These measures are:

 The cost of production, measured in terms of dollars per kilogram of milksolids, is a popular metric in global studies of competitiveness.
 In the New Zealand context, it is measured as operating expenses ($) per kilogram of milksolids.
-It shows on average how much profit the sector earns per unit of output at a given milk price.
-It is a key measure of resilience since a low cost of production helps to buffer the impacts of a change in the milk price on a farm business.
+A lower cost of production mitigates the impact of a low milk price on profitability and results in increased operating profit during high milk prices.
+It is a key measure of resilience as a low cost of production helps to buffer the impacts of a change in the milk price on a farm business.

-The dairy operating profit margin (%) is the ratio of operating profit and gross farm revenue, where both the profit and revenue terms are measured in units of dollars per hectare.
-The dairy operating profit margin is most often a number between zero and one.
+The dairy operating profit margin (%) is the ratio of operating profit and gross farm revenue.
+The dairy operating profit margin is a percentage most often between zero and fifty.
 A higher value denotes that a farm produces a given level of revenue at a lower cost, indicating that it is able to better survive through turbulent market and production conditions.

 The operating return on dairy assets, measured in % terms, is a key financial metric used worldwide to measure how effectively a business is employing their asset base.
 It is computed as the ratio of operating profit and the total value of dairy assets, both measured in dollars per hectare.
 This metric captures the ability of a farm to grow through careful, considered investment in high-performing assets.